 However, be warned here that electricity-based radiative heating like baseboards are one of the most inefficient types of heating.
 They are beaten by natural gas furnaces and heat pumps and almost any way of getting heat.
 It will cost you 30-40% more to use electrical heating.
-This may not be a problem if you live in a small apartment where the heating needs are small.
-In a large house, you’re better off doing a fundamental re-evaluation of heating options!
-One way to mitigate this inefficiency is to use solar panels and ensure that you have excess production.
+This may not be a problem if you live in a small apartment where the heating needs are about half.

 Different baseboard heaters are available, such as electric baseboard heaters, hydronic baseboard heaters, or oil-filled radiators.
 Each type has its pros and cons, depending on your needs.
 They can also be coupled to natural gas furnaces which avoids the electricity efficiency problem we warn you about.

 Hydronic versions means a central electric furnace heats up water that circulates the house.
 Plain electric baseboards and oil-filled radiators tend to be standalones that plug into outlets and are installed separately in each room.

 Baseboard heaters produce hot air and circulate it through the room via convection currents.
 They can be installed with an electrical outlet nearby, making them easy to set up and remove when not needed.
 Because electric baseboard heaters are installed directly on the wall and not in a cabinet, they tend to be more efficient than other options.

 Three Brand Suggestions For Standalone 220V Electric Baseboard Heaters

 You are most likely looking for a 220V (sometimes 240V) plug-in, standalone baseboard heater.
 In this case, here are three manufacturers that are known for their high-quality electric baseboard.